-There are two ways to know is your regenerative braking is reduced:
+There are three ways to know if your regenerative braking is reduced:

 During cold weather conditions, a blue snowflake may appear on the screen when some of the energy stored in the battery is not available.
 In this case, regenerative braking and charging speeds may be limited.
 Once the battery is warmed, the snowflake will disappear.

 You can also tell that your regenerative braking is reduced by looking at the line at the top left of your screen.
 The left side of this line refers to your regenerative braking.
 When regenerative braking is reduced you will see multiple dots.
 The more dots you see on the left side of the line, the less regenerative braking you have.